Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 ### Using nested instances

-You can nested an instance inside a list, tuple or dictionary and it will still be recognized.
+You can nest an instance inside a list, tuple or dictionary and it will still be recognized.
 This also works recursively.
 For example like this:

 ```
 [some_thing]